panchdevs/srs/Introduction.md

 # 1. Introduction

 ## 1.1 Purpose
+This project intends to perform sentiment analysis of 'tweets' collectedd from twitter.com collected in a real time fashion.
+The goal is to aggregate the collected tweets based on their 'Hashtags' and by performing sentiment analysis, guage the mood of the people with respect to that 'Hashtag' or topic.
+;This SRS will describe the;

-Identify the product whose software requirements are specified in this document, including the revision or release number.
-Describe the scope of the product that is covered by this SRS, particularly if this SRS describes only part of the system or a single subsystem.
+;Identify the product whose software requirements are specified in this document, including the revision or release number. ;Describe the scope of the product that is covered by this SRS, particularly if this SRS describes only part of the system or ;a single subsystem.

 ## 1.2 Document Conventions